 Under the Bodhi tree, the Buddha, by his own effort, stood firm on the base of striving, and holding the axe of knowledge in his hand of faith, discovered the causes of rebirth and cut them off at their very root, thus ending the previously endless turning of the wheel of birth and death.
 With the destruction of these three fetters of ignorance, craving, and clinging, the other spokes of the wheel became unlinked, and the wheel was unable to turn anymore.
-Thus, the destroyer of the spokes is called the accomplished one, an arahant destroyed the mental defilements, and, once destroyed, they cannot arise again, just as a shriveled seed will no longer germinate.
-This means that defilements will never again have a foothold in an arahant's mind.
-Such a harmless person provides security and protection to the world.
+Thus, the destroyer of the spokes is called the accomplished one, an arahant.